-The Clinical Skills examination will consist of six stations and require you to effectively communicate with (real or simulated) patients.
-Assuming COVID-19 restrictions permit, you will also be required to physically examine patients.
+The Clinical Skills examination will consist of six stations and require you to effectively communicate with (real or simulated) patients andphysically examine them.
 In special circumstances, students may be permitted to sit the OSCE if they have passed 6 of the 8 Phase 1 courses.
 Eligible students will be notified if applicable.
 More information on the OSCE is found in the P1/Graduate Entry Student Clinical Skills Guide.